 PART 1 – JETAA Quebec/Atlantic Membership and Responsibilities

 - JETAA Quebec/Atlantic members (hereinafter “Members”) must be past participants of the JET Programme and be resident and domiciled in Quebec, New Brunswick, Nova Scotia, Prince-Edward Island or Newfoundland/Labrador.
 This provision does not preclude spouses, friends, family or members of other JET or Japan-related organisations being accorded special membership status.
 The according of such status is at the discretion of the Executive (as defined below).
-Prior to according special membership status to the aforementioned persons, a clear written policy must be created and adopted by the majority of the Executive.
-Once adopted, this policy shall be applied equally to all persons seeking special membership status.
+Prior to according special membership status to the aforementioned persons, a Member must provide proof of the person’s dependent status to the Member during their stay in Japan during their time working under a JET Programme contract.

 - JETAA Quebec/Atlantic is responsible for providing its Members with:

 - Support for pre-departure orientation and training for the JET Programme for departees;

 - Post-JET Programme re-orientation and training for returnees; and

 - Further opportunities for cultural exchange and understanding within the territories covered by the CN3 Chapter, including but not limited to Japan-Canada relations.